twesterhout/lattice-symmetries/README.md

 ## :bicyclist: Performance

-The only package (that I'm aware of) with similar functionality as `lattice_symmetries` is [`QuSpin`](https://github.com/weinbe58/QuSpin).
+The only package (that I'm aware of) with similar functionality to `lattice_symmetries` is [`QuSpin`](https://github.com/weinbe58/QuSpin).
 Hence, we compare the performance of `lattice_symmetries` to `QuSpin`.